2025 F1 driver line-ups: latest rumours, confirmed seats & contract news

 • Piastri’s 2023 performance earned him contract extension

 Ahead of the 2024 campaign, Lando Norris signed another long-term deal which will keep the Brit racing in papaya until at least 2026, with the option to extend beyond that date.
-That possibility is looking more likely, with Norris now having an outside chance of winning the drivers’ championship in 2024.
+That possibility is looking more likely, with Norris now in a car that is capable of fighting for the championship.

 However, the burning question is whether Norris or Oscar Piastri will finish on top in 2025.
 McLaren signed Piastri to a long-term deal after the Aussie’s performance in 2023 triggered an extension midway through his rookie campaign.
 Although still lacking the consistent results produced by his team-mate, Piastri was undoubtably the best rookie driver on the 2023 grid as he secured podium finishes in Japan and Qatar as well as a sprint race win.

 He’s now won two races in 2024 and appears entirely unfazed by his team-mate.
-While Piastri has committed to helping Norris win the title this year, there’s little down that the two will be battling for superiority in 2025.
+While Piastri committed to helping Norris win the title this year — until that chance was gone — there’s little down that the two will be battling for superiority in 2025.

 Aston Martin 2025 F1 driver line-up